 - Talking around the world without wires.

-- Talking locally through repeaters.
+- Talking locally through repeaters and simplex.

 - Emergency communications.

 - Storm chasing.

 - Contests and awards.

 - Legacy communication modes like Morse code and Radioteletype (RTTY).